antoniovandre2/AV3DNavigator/README.md

 Apfloat: "http://www.apfloat.org/apfloat_java/".
 ____________________

-Não me responsabilizo por falhas do Java ou do Apfloat.
+Não me responsabilizo por falhas do Java, do mXparser ou do Apfloat.

 I am not responsible for Java or Apfloat failures.
 ____________________